 Through the years we have filled our memories and photo albums with apple picking, pumpkin carving, watching rowers on the Charles River, birthday celebrations, walks by the ocean, long conversations over dinners, films, Christmas Eve gatherings, and so much more.
 When we moved to Phoenix, they visited us.
 When we moved back to the Boston area, they were right there, ready to welcome us in the middle of three feet of snow.

-There is a safety and peace in our friendship that are not always easy to feel.
-We can go for a long time not seeing each other, and then walk into their kitchen and pick up at the very place we left.
+There is a safety and peace in our friendship that is special and not something that happens in every friendship.
+I can go for a long time not seeing Karen and then walk into her kitchen and, with a massive hug, pick up at the very place we left.

 “It takes a long time to grow an old friend,” the quote says.
 There is an undeniable history in our friendship and the roots now go deep into the soil of New England.
 Through the years events and times together have come and gone, like the cycle of leaves on a tree.
-We have watched some of our children grow up and leave home, forging their way into a world of work and marriage.
+We have watched our children grow up and leave home, forging their way into worlds of work and marriage, sometimes complicated worlds where we cannot fix things the way we did when they were younger.
 We have been through cycles of sadness and cycles of joy, those normal rhythms that make up a life well-lived.

-As I look at my friendship with Karen, I am grateful for so much: for persistence, for memories of open fires on the beach, long talks over good meals, laughter over films; but most of all – for a friendship that grows deep into my life soil.
+As I look at my friendship with Karen, I am grateful for so much – for persistence, for memories of open fires on the beach, long talks over good meals, laughter over films, deep soul talks that cleansed and made me walk away larger – but most of all I am grateful for a friendship that grows deep into my life soil.

 Because it takes a long time to grow an old friend.